Ahmedemad190/ivolve-ojt/openshift/LAB-7/README.md

-#  Lab 33: Multi-container Applications
+# Lab 32: Configuring a MySQL Pod using ConfigMap and Secret